 Libby Rothchild: Absolutely.
 I cannot wait for him.
 I’m so glad you know what that is.
-But they said he’s a little too young, and he needs to be three pounds before he can get a haircut.
+But they said he’s a little too young and needs to be three pounds before getting a haircut.
 So he’s 2.7 right now.
 I cannot wait for him to get a teddy cut when He’s big enough.

 Dr. Barbara Hales: Is he going to five pounds or six pounds?